Syria diplomat quits UK post in 'protest' at Assad regime

 Mr Cameron said Mr al-Ayoubi was "basically defecting from the Syrian regime."

 "We want this regime to crumble and fold as fast as possible.
 Look what it's doing to its own people in Aleppo.
 Absolutely appalling behaviour.
-So this is another step on the way to Syria having a proper transition."'Revulsion and despair'
+So this is another step on the way to Syria having a proper transition."

 An Foreign Office spokesman said: "Mr al-Ayoubi has told us that he is no longer willing to represent a regime that has committed such violent and oppressive acts against its own people, and is therefore unable to continue in his position.